About The Berkey Water System

 RO systems typically are the most expensive due to the cost of the system and the additional expense to have the system plumbed in.
 Next in cost would be a distillation unit.
 A Berkey system will typically be the least expensive of the three.
 Calculated upon the cost per gallon for replacement filters and energy costs, distillation systems and RO systems properly maintained typically cost between 35-65 cents per gallon.
 A Berkey system typically costs about 2 cents per gallon.

-Are the filtering elements in the Sport Berkey as effective as the Black Berkey purification elements?
+Are the filtering elements in the Sport Berkey as effective as the Black Berkey elements?

 Yes, the replaceable filter in the Sport Berkey is made of the same material and has the same ionic properties as the larger and longer lasting Black Berkey filter element found in all of our larger Berkey water filter models.

-Are the Black Berkey™ Purification Elements or Berkey PF-2™ recyclable?
+Are the Black Berkey™ Filtration Elements or Berkey PF-2™ recyclable?

 What type of stainless steel is used for the housing of the Berkey?